Leo Doerfler

-Leo G. Doerfler (1919–2004) helped develop the practice of audiology in the 1940s.
+Leo G. Doerfler (1919–2004) was the founder of the profession of audiology, the science of hearing and hearing disorders, in the early 1940s.
 He played a leading role in establishing professional bodies and educational standards for audiology practitioners.

 Early life

 Born June 25, 1919, in New York City to Anna (Steiner) and Gustav Doerfler, he earned degrees in English literature from New York University and Columbia, but then accepted a scholarship at the Central Institute for the Deaf (CID) and earned his master's degree in deaf education.
 At CID, he also met Alice Turechek, a young teacher of the deaf, who was to be his wife for nearly 57 years until her death in 2000.

 In 1941, Doerfler took a job at the Iowa School for the Deaf, then enlisted in the army in 1942.
 In 1943, the day before he was to be sent to Germany, Doerfler was assigned to be an acoustic officer at Deshon General Hospital in Butler, Pennsylvania.
 There, he and three others treated soldiers with hearing loss.
 They were soon joined by Raymond Carhart, and the work they did during the war helped lay the foundation for audiology.